|

 names and occupations were very hard to read, due to the enumerator’s

-handwriting, but family names in Gerenton included the following (the names
+handwriting, but family names in Gerenton included

-with a ? beside them indicate possible error in the interpretation of the
+the following (the names with a ? beside them indicate possible error in the

 Anderson,